|

 However, Genesis 7:6 states Noah was 600 years old during the

-duration of the Flood (which excludes the possibility that the
+duration of the Flood!
+This excludes the possibility that the

 Gen 7:6 Noah was six hundred years old when